Have You Been Injured As a Result of a Dangerous Condition on Someone Else’s Property?

 What Are Common Injuries From Premises Liability Accidents?

-- Broken bones (fractures).
-This is the most common injury we deal with after a slip & fall or a trip & fall accident.
+Broken bones are one of the most common injuries we deal with after a slip & fall or a trip & fall accident.
 And even worse, a lot of breaks require surgery with the insertion of permanent hardware to fix the fracture.
+Recovery after breaking bones can take months.
+This affects the injury victim’s ability to carry out daily tasks as well as their ability to earn income.
+Because of this, broken bones can end up costing injury victims thousands of dollars in damages.

-- Traumatic Brain Injuries (TBIs).
-A serious jolt to the head, or hitting your head on a fixed object, may cause a TBI.
-This can range from a concussion to the more serious with long term effects.
+A serious jolt to the head, or hitting your head on a fixed object, may cause a traumatic brain injury.
+This can range from a concussion to a more serious brain injury that has long term effects.
+No matter how serious the brain injury, almost all TBIs create issues for victims.
+Some may only cause issues lasting a few weeks.
+Still others may last a lifetime.
+In either situation, damage to the brain is always a concerning injury.

-- Back and neck injuries.
 Depending on the way the accident occurs, back and neck injuries can be common.
 Often we see accident victims sustain disc herniations or protrusions as a result.
+Injuries to the spine and the surrounding tissue can:

-- Torn ligaments.
 In premises cases, often a plaintiff will sustain an injury like a torn rotator cuff, labrum, or meniscus.
-These injuries often require surgery.
+These injuries often require surgery and a lengthy recovery time.
+People who have suffered from these types of injuries are entitled to lost wages and other damages suffered as a result.

-When Will a Property Owner Be Liable for an Injury Occurring on His Property?
+When Will a Property Owner Be Liable for an Injury Occurring on Their Property?

 In order to be liable under the theory of premises liability, the owner of land (or occupier) must have notice of the dangerous condition.
-This notice can be:
+This notice can come in two ways:

 - Actual notice.
-That is, the landowner is aware that there is a broken stair, for example.
-Or, that someone spilled a bottle of olive oil in the grocery store aisle.
+The landowner is aware that there is an issue with the property.
+For example, this may be awareness of a broken stair or that someone has spilled a bottle of olive oil in a grocery store aisle.

 - Constructive notice.
 That is, a responsible owner, in the exercise of ordinary care, would or should know of the dangerous condition.